Anarchy in the Organism

 The researchers who informed the scientific knowledge of the work

-A special thank you to Monia Brizzi for expanding and deepening the thinking and feeling behind the work.
+A special thank you is due to Monia Brizzi for expanding and deepening the thinking and feeling behind the work.